vnmeloth/Angular/README.md

 # Angular
 Angular Interview Questions
+## 1. What is the difference between pure and impure pipe?
 In the context of Angular, pipes are used to transform data in templates.
 Pipes can be classified into two types: pure and impure.
 The primary difference between pure and impure pipes lies in how and when they trigger change detection and update their output.

 ### Pure Pipes